 BERMUN seeks to be a diverse, global conference.

 We aim to be a diverse conference with participants from many countries, schools, and various socioeconomic backgrounds.
-We keep our conference fees as low as possible: in the fall, the Friedrich Ebert Stiftung hosts the opening ceremony while the majority of the conference is on the JFKS campus; in the spring, the Konrad Adenauer Stiftung welcomes us for the entire conference in the middle of Berlin.
+We keep our conference fees as low as possible: in the fall, the Friedrich-Ebert-Stiftung hosts the opening ceremony while the majority of the conference is on the JFKS campus; in the spring, the Konrad-Adenauer-Stiftung welcomes us for the entire conference in the middle of Berlin.
 Each year, to include as many schools as possible, we also limit the number of students each school can bring.
-Finally, we offer a housing program to ensure schools have accommodation for their students.
+Finally, we offer a housing program during our fall conference to ensure schools have accommodation for their students.